alexdevero/alex-devero-blog/__drafts__/draft--usecallback.md

 }
 ```

 A simple way to fix this is adding the "name" state as a dependency.
 Now, React will watch this value and re-create the function whenever the name changes.
-This will ensure that when use changes the name the function will always have the latest information and log correct value.
+This will ensure that when the user changes the name the function will always have the latest information and log correct value.

 ```jsx
 // Note: this will not work as you may expect: